PulseStrategy369/PulseStrategy/README.md

 Inspired by MicroStrategy’s leveraged Bitcoin accumulation to create value for shareholders, PulseStrategy uses immutable smart contracts to create self-sustaining, community owned decentralized reserves with deflationary mechanics that benefit everyone involved.

-Whether you’re a long-term holder looking for steady growth, a trader seeking profits, or a liquidity provider looking to earn rewards, PulseStrategy offers a unique opportunity for growth.
+Whether you’re a long-term holder looking for steady growth, a trader seeking profits, or a liquidity provider looking to earn rewards, PulseStrategy offers a unique opportunity for you.

 This whitepaper explains how PulseStrategy works, why it’s valuable, and how you can get involved.
 From its deflationary mechanics to its reward system, we’ll break it all down in simple terms while providing the technical details for those who want to dive deeper.